Goal-oriented Semantic Communication for Robot Arm Reconstruction in Digital Twin: Feature and Temporal Selections: The Proposed GSC Reconstruction Framework

 where $\lambda^1$ and $\lambda^2$ are the Lagrange multipliers corresponding to the error constraints on the joint positions and joint velocities, $\gamma \in [\, 0,1)$ is the discount factor, and $\pi$ is the policy.

-Note that the agent deployed at the physical robot is unable to know whether a message transmission will be successful due to the unstable and unpredictable wireless channel.
-This uncertainty prevents the agent from fully observing state transitions, and makes our problem a Constrained Partially Observable Markov Decision Process (C-POMDP), whose key components are given as follows: \begin{itemize} \item{\textbf{State:}} The state at the $t$-th time slot $S_t =\{ \mathcal{Q}_t, \dot{\mathcal{Q}}_{t}, \delta^c_{t-1} \}$ contains three parts: the joint angle set $\mathcal{Q}_t$, the joint velocity set $\dot{\mathcal{Q}}_{t}$, and the success or failure transmission of the previous message $\delta^c_{t-1}$.
-Before being fed into the neural network, both the joint angles and velocities must be scaled using min-max normalisation, where each value is divided by the robot joint angle range or velocity range, to mitigate the difference in input scales and enhance generalisation performance. \item{\textbf{Action:}} The agent's action at the $t$-th time slot $A_t = \{0, 1\}$ represents the decision of whether to transmit each message, where 0 indicates discarding the message and 1 represents transmitting it. \item{\textbf{Reward:}} The reward at the $t$-th time slot is denoted as the normalised communication load produced by transmitting the current message, which is expressed as
+Note that the agent deployed at the physical robot does not have prior knowledge of whether the message being transmitted at the current moment will be successfully decoded by the receiver until the corresponding ACK packet is received.
+This uncertainty prevents the agent from fully observing state transitions, and makes our problem a C-POMDP, whose key components are given as follows: \begin{itemize} \item{\textbf{State:}} The state at the $t$-th time slot $S_t =\{ \mathcal{Q}_t, \dot{\mathcal{Q}}_{t}, \delta^c_{t-1} \}$ contains three parts: the joint angle set $\mathcal{Q}_t$, the joint velocity set $\dot{\mathcal{Q}}_{t}$, and the success or failure transmission of the previous message $\delta^c_{t-1}$.
+Before being fed into the neural network, both the joint angles and velocities must be scaled using min-max normalisation, where each value is divided by the robot joint angle range or velocity range, to mitigate the difference in input scales and enhance generalisation performance. \item{\textbf{Action:}} The agent's action at the $t$-th time slot $A_t = \{0, 1\}$ represents the decision of whether to transmit each message, where 0 indicates discarding the message and 1 represents transmitting it. \item{\textbf{Reward:}} The reward at the $t$-th time slot $r_t$ is denoted as the normalised communication load produced by transmitting the current message, which is expressed as

 where $L_t^\text{th}$ is the communication load produced by the traditional reconstruction framework in Sec. \ref{sec:3}.
-Note that $L_t=0$ if the agent chooses to discard the message. \item{\textbf{Cost:}} The agent is expected to reduce the communication load as much as possible subject to the reconstruction error constraint, therefore the cost at the $t$-th slot is denoted as the current reconstruction error using
+Note that $L_t=0$ if the agent chooses to discard the message. \item{\textbf{Cost:}} The agent is expected to reduce the communication load as much as possible subject to the reconstruction error constraint, therefore the cost at the $t$-th slot $C_t$ is denoted as the current reconstruction error using

 \end{itemize}

 To tackle the intractable C-POMDP problem, we propose to integrate the DQN algorithm with the Lagrangian primal-dual optimisation method, and use PID controllers to obtain the optimal dual variables that correspond to the optimal policy.
 This method, known as PPDQN algorithm, is summarised in \textbf{Algorithm \ref{alg:DQN}.}